Allan30/AoC/README.md

 input.txt: The input data provided for the puzzle.

 ## Solutions
-In 2021, I managed to solve 16 out of the 24 puzzles.
+In 2021, I managed to solve 16 out of the 24 puzzles : https://adventofcode.com/2021

-In 2023, I managed to solve 15 out of the 24 puzzles.
+In 2023, I managed to solve 15 out of the 24 puzzles : https://adventofcode.com/2023

 ## How to Run
 Clone the repository: